 The 1960 census showed that 16 Michigan counties lost population between 1950 and 1960.
-A great many others, mainly in northern Michigan, were barely holding their own.
-Health reports for 1966 indicate that 34 counties are losing population while urban centers continue to grow.
+A great many other, mainly in northern Michigan, were barely holding their own.
+U.S. Bureau of Census estimates for 1966 indicate that 20 counties are losing population while urban centers continue to grow.
 Another situation, long suspected, showed up in the 1960 census: the large cities were not the real growth centers.
 Suburban sprawl was creating the largest growth in neighboring townships and nearby smaller cities.
 By 1960 only 5.6 percent of Michigan's population was classified as "rural farm".